- 5 minutes to read

 XML SOAP Response

-For reference, the XML for the SOAP response is provided below:
+For reference, here is the XML for the SOAP response:

 <soap12:Envelope xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:soap12="http://www.w3.org/2003/05/soap-envelope">